LexiTurgeon/NutritionLabel/README.md

 # NutritionLabel

-Project to create a nutrition label in HTML & CSS.
+Project to create a nutrition label using HTML & CSS.